committopush/Thesis/README.md

 #### 5. **`topic_modelling/`**
    - Includes tools for topic modeling:
-     - **topic_list.csv**: Topics and associated words with weights identified from speeches
+     - **topic_list.csv**: Topics and associated words with weights identified from speeches.
      - **topic_modelling.ipynb**: Implementation of topic modeling using LDA.

 #### 6. **`transformer_models/`**